AbbVie xStock (ABBVX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AbbVie xStock Historical Price

-According to the latest data gathered on AbbVie xStock live price page, the current price of AbbVie xStock is 226.05USD.
+According to the latest data gathered on AbbVie xStock live price page, the current price of AbbVie xStock is 226.54USD.
 The circulating supply of AbbVie xStock(ABBVX) is

 In the past 24 hours, AbbVie xStock has shown a price movement of